 Sir Edward Vernon

 1723-94.
 He was born on 30 October 1723 at Hilton in Staffordshire, the fourth son of Henry Vernon, and of his wife, Penelope Phillips.
-He was the brother of Richard Vernon who became a famous horseracing attendee and official, and he was also a distant relative of the famous Admiral ‘Old Grog’ Edward Vernon.
+He was the brother of Richard Vernon who became a leading horseracing owner and official, and he was also a distant relative of the famous Admiral ‘Old Grog’ Edward Vernon.

-During the peace Vernon captained the Kent 70, flagship of Rear-Admiral Thomas Pye at Plymouth, and from 1770 had the guardships Yarmouth 64 at Sheerness and Bellona 74 at Portsmouth.
-In March 1771 he became flag captain to Vice-Admiral Pye at Portsmouth aboard the Barfleur 98, and on 22 June 1773 was knighted by the King during his review of the fleet at Spithead, later entertaining the monarch to dinner aboard.
-From the following year he served in the same capacity aboard the Barfleur for the new commander-in-chief, Vice-Admiral Sir James Douglas, and in May 1775 he was appointed commodore and commander-in-chief at the Nore with his broad pennant aboard the Ramillies 74.
+In September 1763 it was reported that Vernon would captain the Kent 70, the flagship of Rear-Admiral Thomas Pye at Plymouth, but the command went instead to Captain Edward Le Cras.
+After a long period on the beach Vernon had the guardship Yarmouth 64 at Sheerness from January-October 1770, at the end of which month he removed to the Bellona 74 at Portsmouth, retaining this vessel until she was paid off at Portsmouth in May 1771.
+In the same month he became flag captain to Vice-Admiral Pye at Portsmouth aboard the Barfleur 98, and on 22 June 1773 he was knighted by the King during his review of the fleet at Spithead, later entertaining the monarch to dinner aboard.
+He then served until October as flag-captain aboard the Barfleur for the new commander-in-chief, Vice-Admiral Sir James Douglas.

-In May 1776 Vernon was appointed commander-in-chief in the East Indies with his broad pennant aboard the Rippon 60, Captain Hon.
-William Waldegrave, who would be succeeded in November 1777 by Captain George Young.
-He sailed in November with two frigates and a corvette otherwise comprising his force, and on 10th August 1778 he fought an indecisive action against the French Admiral François l’Ollivier de Tronjoly off Pondicherry.
-Neither commander had the necessary strength to enforce their superiority over the other, and eventually Tronjoly decided to retire to Mauritius where he remained thereafter.
-With Captain Young being sent home with despatches announcing the capture of Pondicherry in October, Captain Benjamin Marlow assumed the duties of flag-captain.
-On 19 March 1779 Vernon was promoted rear-admiral, and he left Indian waters in April 1780 with Captain John Blankett as his flag-captain, returning to England with a convoy and ending his service after striking his flag.
+In May 1776 Vernon was appointed the commander-in-chief in the East Indies with his broad pennant aboard the Rippon 60, Captain Hon.
+William Waldegrave, and he sailed from Portsmouth on 24 November 1776 in the company of the sloop Cormorant, Captain George Young, who in turn would become his flag-captain in November 1777.
+With the Rippon, two frigates and a corvette comprising his force, he fought an indecisive action against the French Admiral François l’Ollivier de Tronjoly off Pondicherry on 10th August 1778, but neither commander had the necessary strength to enforce their superiority over the other, and eventually Tronjoly retired to Mauritius where he remained thereafter.
+Once Captain Young was sent home with despatches announcing the capture of Pondicherry in October, Captain Benjamin Marlow assumed the duties of flag-captain aboard the Rippon.
+On 19 March 1779 Vernon was promoted rear-admiral, and following the arrival of his senior and successor, Rear-Admiral Sir Edward Hughes, he left Indian waters in April 1780 with Captain John Blankett as his flag-captain.
+During the voyage home he released two East Indiamen which had been blockaded by a small French squadron at the Cape, and after reaching England in February 1781 with a convoy he attended the Admiralty and a levee with the King whilst ending his service with the striking of his flag.

 Vernon retired to his residence at Binfield, Berkshire, yet although unemployed he still remained active, and in 1785 he caused some astonishment by engaging in a couple of balloon rides from Tottenham Court Road, landing on one occasion at Horsham and the other at Colchester.
-He became a vice-admiral on 24 September 1787, an admiral on 12 April 1794 and he died two months later on 16 June, being buried at Binfield Church.
+He became a vice-admiral on 24 September 1787, an admiral on 12 April 1794, and he died at his seat near Richmond two months later on 16 June, being buried at Binfield Church.